Friday, September 30, 2011

 Dialogue between a young, tea-party member and an old man

-A list followed regarding the “good stuff [that] is happening in Wisconsin” such as saving large amounts of money by cutting funds to Wisconsin’s public school districts, enacting merit-pay systems and collective bargaining reforms for public school teachers, decreasing “school” property taxes, eliminating 1,000 government jobs… You get the idea.
+A list followed in the email regarding the "good stuff [that] is happening in Wisconsin" such as saving large amounts of money by cutting funds to Wisconsin’s public school districts, enacting merit-pay systems and collective bargaining reforms for public school teachers, decreasing "school" property taxes, eliminating 1,000 government jobs… You get the idea.

 Dear…